hpfem/hermes-tutorial/doc/src/hermes2d/P04-adaptivity.rst

 Tutorial Part IV (Automatic Adaptivity)
 =======================================

-So far we have not paid much attention to the accuracy of results.
-In general, a computation on a fixed mesh is not likely to be very accurate.
-There is a need for *adaptive mesh refinement (AMR)* that improves the quality of the approximation by refining mesh elements or increases the polynomial degree where the approximation error is large.
+So far we have not paid any attention to the accuracy of results.
+In general, computations on a fixed mesh are not very accurate and they should not be trusted.
+Controlled accuracy can be achieved through *adaptive mesh refinement (AMR)*.
+Advanced adaptive higher-order FEM (*hp*-FEM) is one of the main strengths of Hermes.
+With eight modes of automatic *hp*-adaptivity, Hermes excels at delivering highly accurate results with much lower numbers of degrees of freedom than conventional FEM codes.

 .. toctree::
     :maxdepth: 2